 The game idea came from 2 different places:

 - I think chess is a superb turn-based combat system with simple rules and very deep strategic play.
-This isn’t fully exploited in any other video game that I know of.

 - After realizing that lots of games are very similar to Slay the Spire with different combat systems (map with different rewards, choose one reward format, 3 acts, …), I decided to borrow that pattern.